chemfiles/chemfiles/README.md

 working on their own code to do some kind of awesome science, without wanting to bother about handling all the format that may exist in the world.

-Running simulation (either Quantum Dynamic, Monte Carlo, Molecular Dynamic, or any other method) often produce enormous amounts of data, which had to be post-processed in order to extract informations.
-This post-processing step involve reading and parsing the data, and computing physical values with the help of statistical thermodynamic.
-Chemfiles tries to help you on the first point, by providing the same interface to all the trajectory formats.
-If you ever need to change your output format, your analysis tools will still work the same way.
-Chemfiles is efficient because it allow you to write and debug your code only once, and then to re-use it as needed.
+Running molecular or quantum simulations produce enormous amounts of data, which had to be post-processed in order to extract physical informations about the system.
+This post-processing step involve reading and parsing the data, and computing physical values with various algorithms.
+Chemfiles helps YOU on the first part of this, by providing the same interface to all the trajectory formats.
+If you need to change the output format, your analysis tools will still work the same way.

 ## Quick links